Category Archives: Gluing & Repairs

 Glues and Repairs

 Years ago I remember when the value of fitting packraft rear skegs was debated.
-Then, the now common longer sterns (introduced by Alpacka) positioned the paddler more centrally and greatly reduced excessive bow yawing.
+Then, the now common longer sterns were introduced by Alpacka and positioned the paddler more centrally which greatly reduced excessive bow yawing.
+The problem was largely solved.

-On a packraft you’d think a skeg under the bow would eliminate the yawing endemic to short, wide rafts but turning agility would be lost.
+On a packraft you’d think a skeg under the bow would eliminate the yawing endemic to short, wide rafts while compromising turning agility.
 In fact, I wonder whether a packraft might yaw nearly as much at the back but you never notice.
-Like one of those Turkish dervishes, you’re actually pivoting from the middle of the paddle shaft, or perhaps a bit behind, at the centre of mass.
+Like one of those Turkish dervishes, you’re actually pivoting from the middle of the paddle shaft, or perhaps a bit behind, at the centre of mass (left).

 Rear skegs certainly improve tracking on IKs; you can manage without, but with a skeg you can paddle harder without constant micro-correctioning.
 On rivers I’ve found solo packrafts paddle fine without a rear skeg; or they’re too short to demonstrate noticeable improvements.
-There’s a bit of nodding as you move off which soon settles down with some momentum.
+There’s a bit of nodding as you move off which soon settles down with some momentum and a steady cadence.
 Even my symmetrical Rebel 2K (left; stern identical to bow, not extended) paddled fine down the Wye without a skeg.
-But when getting pushed around by the swell or on sea lochs (especially when sailing) fitting a skeg was worthwhile.
+But when getting pushed around by a swell or on sea lochs (especially when sailing) fitting a skeg was worthwhile.

 Either way, rear skegs are a thing now with packrafts even if you don’t have to fit them every time.
 Certainly on my longer TXL I like to think the stock rear skeg aids coastal paddles; though we found a brief stint with no skeg was only slightly noticeable, paddling into the wind in a sheltered loch (no swell).
 Anyway, I’ve been curious to see what effect a frontal skeg has, so on buying my TXL I ordered a spare skeg and patch which Anfibio also sell separately for €21 + €6.